felixangell/mac/README.md

 Check out the [improved version](mac-improved/) to see an implementation of more instructions, registers, etc...

+I've also ported this to my own programming language, Ark.
+[Check it out!](https://github.com/ark-lang/mac-ark)

 ## Instructions

 	op   val    usage    			function